accentor/flake/README.md

 ## Usage

-If you have your system set up with flakes, you can add the Accentor as a service to your system flake:
+If you have your system set up with flakes, you can add Accentor as a service to your system flake:

 ```nix